dhu2022-dev/jpmc-swe-task1/README.md

 ## 📌 Notes

-- JPMC has since archived this version of the job simulation and launched a newer one on Forage.
+- This task was originally part of the [JPMC Software Engineering Virtual Experience](https://www.theforage.com/simulations/jpmorgan/software-engineering-btjx), which has since been archived and replaced by a newer version.
-- This version reflects the original task as completed, with cleanup and improvements to enhance accessibility and readability for reviewers.
+- The starter repo and original logic were provided by JPMC.
+Enhancements, cleanup, and the HTML-based UI are my own additions.

 ---

 ## 💭 Motivation

-As someone interested in the intersection of finance and technology, I completed this project early in my learning journey to explore how software engineering supports financial systems.
-While simple, it sparked my interest in fintech and laid foundational skills I’ve since continued to develop.
+As someone interested in the intersection of finance and technology, I completed this project to explore how software engineering supports financial systems.
+While simple, it sparked my interest in fintech and laid foundational skills I’ve continued to build on.
 The added HTML view was built to help showcase the result more clearly for recruiters and technical reviewers.